puppetlabs/education-builds/README.markdown

 - `packer build -var-file=templates/training.json templates/educationbase.json`
 - `packer build -var-file=templates/training.json templates/educationbuild.json`

-The Student VM is the only VM running Centos6 so it's build template is all in student.json:
-- `packer build templates/student.json`

 There are also several AMI builds in templates.
 These don't require a base build.
 To build these, set up the AWS builder requirements as described in the packer documentation and use the following command: